RajatGupta97/Portable-File-Utility/README.md

 # Portable-File-Utility-
-Portable File Utility which supports different file handling functions.
+Portable File Utility which has features such as File Compression,Zipping-Unzipping and Splitting-Merging files.
+It is developed for windows platform.